 Phillip C. McVey - Phil is the CEO for North America for ISS Facilities Services, Inc., a global Danish facility services company.
 He has lived and worked in Europe, Asia-Pacific, and seven years in Latin America including Mexico, Panama, and El Salvador.
 Phil is fluent in Spanish and holds bachelor’s and master’s degrees in mathematics and business respectively.
 He is involved in fund-raising, finance, and has participated in one work trip to Nicaragua with El Porvenir.
 He previously taught an adult GED program (in Spanish) to immigrants in Nashville.

-Leslie Moulton - Senior Vice President and California Practice Leader for Water and Energy at Environmental Science Associates (ESA).
+Leslie Moulton - President and CEO at Environmental Science Associates (ESA).
 With 30 years of experience at ESA, Leslie directs environmental planning and compliance services for water, wastewater, water recycling, and stormwater/flood management and energy infrastructure projects.

 Liz Specht - Founding Board member of El Porvenir; Board President emeritus of St. John's Educational Center, San Francisco; local environmental activist.